 Croatia beaches cannot look any more paradisiac than this.
 Sakarun beach is known as one of the best beaches on the Dalmatian coast, which is a must-visit place for beach-lovers.
 Thanks to its natural beauty and blue-green transparent waters, Sakarun Beach was included in the Croatian ecological network, which was created to protect biodiversity.

 The little bay of Sakarun Beach is just like heaven.
 In there, you get the view of the turquoise and calm water of the ocean, soft white sand and, of course, plenty of sun during the summer.
 The beach is also not extremely crowded, which means your kids would enough have space to play around while you can read a book and contemplate the Zadar Archipelago, where the beach is located.

 The beach is located on the west side of Dugi Otok.
 If you’re already in Zadar, you can take a tourist train from the Hotel Maxim and then take the ferry.

-However, you can also take a ferry from Zadar city on Croatia’s Dalmatian coast.
+However, you can also take a ferry from Zadar city on Croatia’s Dalmatian coast (Location on Google Map).
 Ferries are going daily year-round, and it takes approximately 1 hour 20 minutes for you to get to the beach.